datastrophic/kemu/README.md

 * `kindConfig` - a YAML configuration file used for creating Kind Cluster.
 This is a standard [Kind Configuration](https://kind.sigs.k8s.io/docs/user/configuration/) which is passed to Kind cluster provisioner without any modifications.
-* `clusterAddons` define a list of Helm Charts to be installed as a part of cluster bootstrap process.
+* `clusterAddons` define a list of Helm Charts to be installed as a part of the cluster bootstrap process.
 Each cluster addon can be provided with `valuesObject` containing Helm Chart values for the installation.
 * `nodeGroups` define groups of emulated nodes sharing similar properties (instance type, capacity) and the placement of the nodes.
-Node placement allows configuring number of nodes in different availability zones.
+Node placement allows configuring the number of nodes in different availability zones.

 Example specification: